rust-lang/rustc-perf/collector/README.md

   installed in order for this to work.

 The identifier under which the results will be put into the database varies.

-- If the `--id` option is specified, that identifer will be used.
+- If the `--id` option is specified, that identifier will be used.
 - Otherwise, if rustc is specified via a path, `Id` will be used.
 - Otherwise, rustc is specified via a `+`-prefixed toolchain specifier, and the toolchain name will be used.